junxit/us-congress-bills-115/metadata.md

 - 2017-03-02 — Introduced in House
 - 2017-03-02 — Introduced in House
 - 2017-03-02 — Referred to the House Committee on Homeland Security.
+- 2017-03-08 — Committee Consideration and Mark-up Session Held.
+- 2017-03-08 — Ordered to be Reported by Voice Vote.
+- 2017-03-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-03-20 — Considered under suspension of the rules. (consideration: CR H2212-2213; text of measure as introduced: CR H2212)
+- 2017-03-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1353.
+- 2017-03-20 — Mr. Rutherford moved to suspend the rules and pass the bill.
+- 2017-03-20 — Placed on the Union Calendar, Calendar No. 24.
+- 2017-03-20 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-44.
+- 2017-03-20 — Reported by the Committee on Homeland Security.
+H. Rept.
+115-44.